Cement HSN Code 6810 and GST Rate 2026: Complete Guide

 What is HSN Code 6810?

-This updated structure applies uniformly to cement articles, except for standard building bricks and blocks, which have also been reduced to 5% GST, promoting affordable housing and rural construction initiatives.
+This structure applies uniformly to cement articles under HSN 6810.
+Standard building bricks and blocks continue to attract 5% GST where notified under concessional provisions aimed at affordable housing and rural infrastructure initiatives.

 - Cement GST rate (HSN 6810): 18%